At Animal Health Services of Cave Creek, our team focuses on preventive care to prevent common diseases and disorders from arising in your pets.

 Even though the following doesn't state a range of puppy vaccinations, having your dog spayed/neutered, and microchipping helps to protect them from a number of health conditions, making them a part of the preventive health care umbrella.

 Parasites are a dangerous health threat to both humans and their pets in the Cave Creek area.
 If parasites aren't treated they could threaten the life of your pet, and some could potentially be spread to other people or pets living in your home.
-The parasite prevention products we have available at Animal Health Services can help protect your cat or dog from the common parasites listed:
+The parasite prevention products we have available at Animal Health Services of Cave Creek can help protect your cat or dog from the common parasites listed:

 Ticks are external parasites that feed on the blood of mammals and are responsible for transmitting a range of dangerous illnesses to pets and people.